Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Barycenters

 \item (SGD) Let $\Sigma_T^{\rm SGD}$ denote the $T$-th iterate of SGD (Algorithm~\ref{ALG:SGD}).
 Then, with appropriately chosen step sizes,

 \end{enumerate} \end{thm}

-In fact, using our new geodesic convexity results we can also relax the conditioning assumption from requiring all matrices be \emph{uniformly} well-conditioned, to being \emph{individually} well-conditioned.
+In fact, using Theorem~\ref{thm:sqrt_lambda_min_concave} we can also relax the conditioning assumption for gradient descent to an \emph{average-case} notion of conditioning.
 This is a significant improvement when the eigenvalue ranges differ significantly between matrices.